Dorian strikes Bahamas with record fury as Category 5 storm

 "That could produce life-threatening storm surge and hurricane force winds," DeSantis said.
 "That cone of uncertainty still includes a lot of areas on the east coast of Florida and even into central and north Florida, so we are staying prepared and remaining vigilant."

-Palm Beach County ordered a mandatory evacuation for the eastern half of the county as of 1 p.m.
-Sunday.
-That included mobile homes, substandard housing, low-lying areas prone to flooding and homes along the Intracoastal Waterway and on barrier islands.
+Mandatory evacuation orders for low-lying and flood-prone areas and mobile homes were in effect starting either Sunday or Monday from Palm Beach County north to at least the Daytona Beach area, and some counties to the north issued voluntary evacuation notices.
+Weekend traffic was light in Florida despite those orders, unlike during the chaotic run-up to Hurricane Irma in 2017 when the unusually broad storm menaced the entire state.

-For Florida, it could come down to a handful of miles between relative safety and potential devastation.
-On Tuesday and Wednesday, Dorian is forecast to be 40 to 50 miles off the Florida with hurricane-force wind speeds extending about 35 miles to the west.
+On Tuesday and Wednesday, Dorian is forecast to be 40 to 50 miles (64 to 80 kilometres) off the Florida with hurricane-force wind speeds extending about 35 miles (56 kilometres) to the west.

 National Hurricane Center Director Ken Graham urged residents not to bet on safety just because the specific forecast track has the storm just a bit offshore.
 Don't focus on the track, he said, but the larger cone of possibility that includes landfall.